peterw-github/COVID19_SQL/README.md

 ## Walkthrough

 First, I planned out the dashboard.
-I came up with a goal for it, then figured out what the dashboards elements should be, and what kind of data each element would require, in order to achieve the goal.
+I came up with a goal for it, then figured out what the dashboards elements should be, and what kind of data each element would require, in order to achieve that goal.

 Then, I realised that A LOT of the data, in the large dataset, wouldn't be used.
 So, instead of bringing the ENTIRE dataset into Tableau, I decided to extract/slice out only the bits of data that I needed, and bring those much smaller slices, into Tableau, instead.
 (This means Tableau won't slow down, and the UI won't be cluttered).